-This first graphic on the 6th page of the book sums up the complete book and explain everything.
+This first graphic on the 6th page of the book sums up the complete book and explains everything.

 The ownership adds more value to the object.

 The experiment had an instant effect on me.
-I value so much more things that I own that at times I feel very difficult to let it go.
+I value so many more things that I own that at times I feel tough to let it go.

-I couldn’t sell GlobalDevelopers.net because it was my first website.
-I had a domain registered for 10 years and in 2014 finally had to let it expire.
+As an example, I couldn’t sell GlobalDevelopers.net because it was my first website.
+I had a domain registered for ten years, and in 2014 finally had to let it expire.

-I value websites that I own but if I had to purchase them now, may not spend a dime.
+I value websites that I own, but if I had to purchase them now, I might not spend a dime.

 Example2: Decision Based On …

-As you put are putting your Wisconsin ski trip in your wallet you notice both the trip are for the same weekend and its too late for you to sell, return or cancel.
+As you put are putting your Wisconsin ski trip in your wallet, you notice both the tour is for the same weekend, and it is too late for you to sell, return or cancel.

 Now which destination you will prefer to go?